yosoydead/node-tutorial/working with dynamic content and addind templating engines/readme.md

 All the initial files were provided by the instructor.
 It is the same stuff from "understanding the basics" but with a bit more style.
 Also, the code is not commented.
+Templating engines added: ejs, pug and express-handlebars.